top of page

 This article explores the endurance of populist politicians and parties in the West, and the implications for British foreign policy-making.

-The German elections have once again brought discussions of populism to the forefront of European debate, compounding the anxieties elicited by the results of the French Parliamentary elections earlier in the summer.
+The German regional elections this summer once again brought discussions of populism to the forefront of European debate, compounding the anxieties elicited by the results of the French Parliamentary elections and the ongoing spectre of the approaching US Presidential elections.
 Prime Minister Keir Starmer also centred populism in his speech to the nation at the end of August, addressing the civil unrest which had seen violent rioting and social disorder across England.
-In all three nations, it is the responses and failings of the mainstream parties which have come under scrutiny, a decade on from the beginning of what has become one of the most consequential social and political movements of the 21st Century.
+In each of these democracies, it is the responses and failings of the mainstream parties which have come under scrutiny, a decade on from the beginning of what has become one of the most consequential social and political movements of the 21st Century.

 Britain, France, and Germany have each had their political cultures transformed by the rise of influential populist groups on both the Left and the Right, which have challenged the dominance of their centre-ground parties and exacerbated the erosion of institutional trust.
 Our vital ally, the United States, has been even more profoundly affected by the scourge of populism, which has left the nation deeply polarised and dramatically ratcheted up the stakes of its election outcomes.
 While collective public and elite interest in the political landscapes of each of these four nations has become a voyeuristic pastime, there has been an institutional reluctance to truly grapple with the implications of a long-term populist infrastructure becoming embedded as part of the status quo.